 Dubai, for example, concepts like 3D printing have already started becoming an industry standard.
 Investors in the sector are looking at proptech to make well-informed, data-driven decisions.
 Looking at it from a wider perspective, proptech currently acts as a crucial tool for the real estate sector to exhibit what the city has to offer.
 As blockchain matures further, the industry will benefit from increased fraud prevention, digital currency management and end to end transparency.
 At the transactional level, this will facilitate seamless interaction between Estate agents, Conveyancing teams, RERA and the financial community.

-With a supportive leadership, upcoming global events like Expo 2020 and the new freehold and visa-related reforms, Dubai has the potential to serve as a launchpad for Proptech 3.0, especially as several tech start-ups have made the Emirate their home, with an aim to tap into this lucrative real estate market.
+With a supportive leadership, upcoming global events like the World Expo to be hosted by Dubai in the United Arab Emirates and the new freehold and visa-related reforms, Dubai has the potential to serve as a launchpad for Proptech 3.0, especially as several tech start-ups have made the Emirate their home, with an aim to tap into this lucrative real estate market.

 The global real estate market, on the other hand, is also progressing fast, with companies now investing in real estate technology to an appreciable extent.
 Reports state that investments in proptech start-ups soared from $20 million in 2008 to a whopping $12 billion in 2018(1).
 In the first half of 2019, the global investment into real estate tech start-ups had already crossed the mark, reaching $12.9 billion (2).
 This produced some famous and highly valued start-ups like Airbnb.
 The proptech sector has lately been attracting a substantial number of venture capitalists as well as talented entrepreneurs, making it one of the most important technological innovations.